Shortages in Venezuela: Censorship and denial

 The Venezuelan government often censored and denied health information and statistics surrounding the crisis.
 Doctors received threats not to release malnutrition data.
 In one case in "the Ministry of Health's 2015 annual report, the mortality rate for children under 4 weeks old had increased a hundredfold, from 0.02 percent in 2012 to just over 2 percent".
-The government responded to the release of this information on the Ministry's website saying had been hacked.
+The government responded to the release of this information on the Ministry's website saying it had been hacked.
 The information was taken down from the Internet, the health minister was fired, and the military was put in charge of Venezuela's health ministry.
 The Maduro government focused on providing goods to the capital city, Caracas, while outlying regions of Venezuela experienced more shortages.

 President Maduro said he recognized there is hunger in Venezuela, though he blamed it on an economic war.
 Yván Gil, Venezuela's vice minister of relations to the European Union, denied a "humanitarian crisis".
 Instead he stated there was simply "a decrease in the availability of food", saying an "economic war" had affected "the availability of food, but we are still within the thresholds set by the UN".
 In an Al Jazeera interview with president of the Constituent Assembly Delcy Rodríguez, she stated, "I have denied and continue denying that Venezuela has a humanitarian crisis".
 As a result, international intervention in Venezuela would not be justified.
 She also described statements by Venezuelans calling for international assistance as "treasonous".